htc-ccis1301/fall-2017/_experiences/fan-page-pt3.md

 ---
-title: "Fan Page - Part 2"
+title: "Fan Page - Part 3"
-summary: "Let's add some CSS to give our Fan Page a bit of style!"
+summary: "Let's add images to give our Fan Page and improve the overall page layout and style."
 ---

 # {{ page.title }}